 Carrot Cake Recipes

-1. The Best Carrot Cake with Cream Cheese Frosting – Inspiring Cooks
+1. The Best Carrot Cake Recipe with Cream Cheese Frosting – Inspiring Cooks

 This is my families all time favorite carrot cake recipe.
 I believe it was handed down to my Mom from my aunt.
 We’ve been making it in our family for many years.
 Several years ago my mom altered it and replaced half of the oil with applesauce.
 She also put less sugar in it and now I love it even more because it’s more healthy.
 I really do think it tastes better without all the oil and less sugar.
 Make sure you use unsweetened applesauce.
 If you use sweetened applesauce you’ll want to use even less sugar.
 I love that it doesn’t have any pineapple or raisins added to it.
 I think they ruin carrot cake.
 Sorry, I know some people like them in carrot cake but I don’t.
 Of course, the cream cheese frosting is my favorite part.
 I think it makes the cake.

 2. Best Ever Carrot Cake – Del’s Cooking Twist